sbi-misspecification-benchmark/sbi-misspecification-benchmark/docs/Inference_documentation.md

 ## Class: `DummyTask`

-A simple, mock task used for testing.
+A mock task used for testing.
-Simulates a very basic Bayesian model with no true misspecification.
+Simulates a very basic Bayesian model without misspecification.

 ---